 The quote should have every detail listed showing the payment schedule and pricing, insurance and workers compensation stipulations, the timeline from start to projected finish and materials that are going to be used.
 You should be able to understand the estimate clearly.

 If there is something listed on the estimate that you don’t understand, make sure your general contractor clarifies it for you.
 Make sure all the fees and taxes are listed as well.
-No one wants an extra bill upon completion of their renovation project.
-And no one wants unfortunate events to happen within your home, but just incase something does happen, its always good to practice fire extinguisher safety nyc.
+No one wants an extra bill upon completion of their renovation project, especially when dealing with certain industries, such as a paving contractor.